Potager du roi, Versailles: The Potager du roi from Louis XV to the French Revolution

 After the death of Louis XIV in 1715, the court left Versailles, and the budget of the garden was greatly reduced.
 François II Le Normand made a lawn on the Grand Carré, and experimented with new varieties of plants.
 A coffee plant had been given to Louis XIV by the Lord mayor of Amsterdam; Le Normand succeeded in growing twelve coffee plants four meters high in the greenhouse of the garden, so Louis XV could serve coffee grown in his own garden.

 The Court of Louis XV returned to Versailles in 1723, and Louis Le Normand, who became director of the Potager du roi after the death of his brother François, replanted the Grand Carré with herbs and lettuces.
 He also built a Dutch greenhouse, a low greenhouse with a rounded roof, where, starting in 1735, he was able to raise pineapples.
 By the time of the French Revolution, there were eight hundred pineapple plants in the greenhouses.

 Jacques-Louis Le Normand succeeded Louis as the head of the Potager in 1750.
 He built three new heated greenhouses, and expanded the scientific work of the garden.
 The garden no longer provided ordinary vegetables and fruits to the Court at Versailles, but only rare and special fruits.
 Le Normand experimented with rare varieties of plants, such as Euphorbia, jasmine, Latania palms, and bananas brought back by French explorers.

 Jacques-Louis Le Normand, the last member of the family to direct the Potager du roi, died in 1782, and the garden came under the direction of Alexandre Brown, of English origin, who was the gardener at the royal garden at Choisy.
 Brown renovated the garden, reducing the size of the pond in the center, and tearing down the walls between eleven gardens on the north terrace to create five.

 In 1785, the Count of Provence, brother of Louis XVI and future Louis XVIII, bought for himself and his mistress, Anne de Caumont La Force, the Countess of Balbi, a property adjoining the Potager du roi.
-He then commissioned his architect, Jean-François-Thérèse Chalgrin, to design and build a country house (known as Le pavillon de la pièce d'eau des Suisses) and an English garden, the Parc Balbi on the estate.
+He then commissioned his architect, Jean-François Chalgrin, to design and build a country house (known as Le pavillon de la pièce d'eau des Suisses) and an English garden, the Parc Balbi on the estate.
 The new garden had a winding stream, islands, and a belvedere atop an artificial grotto, in the picturesque style of the time.
 In 1798, the pavillon and garden features were demolished, but traces of the alleys and the lake are still visible.